mrusme/kopi/README.md

 _Kopi_ is still in its early stages.
 Some features might not be working as expected and others might very well be missing.
-If you **depend** on your coffee journal, do not use _Kopi_ at this stage, as things might change and, in worst case, randomly break.
+If you **depend** on your coffee journal, do not use _Kopi_ at this stage, as things might change and, in the worst case, randomly break.
 If you're feeling adventurous or you're looking to contribute to the project, please find all the relevant information down below.

 ## Install